-A licensed provider cares for children in a facility.
-Child care is a service families need to go to school or work.
-Children need a safe place where they can learn while their primary caregivers are away from their home.
+A licensed provider cares for children in a regulated facility that meets health and safety standards.
+Child care supports the families need to go to school or work, by giving children a safe place where they can learn while their primary caregivers are away from their home.

 Getting Started